 By Sheryl Lilly Pidgeon | Editor-in-Chief, Goodlifefamilymag.com

 If you are a dog lover (and apparently 68% of American households are), you can relate to the feeling of unconditional love your precious pooch puts forth.
 They need so little and give so much.
 True confession?
 I was not always a “pet person” and would grimace at those who’d go gaga over their pets.
 But when I began dating my husband 27 years ago, he had an oversized and quite human-like sidekick, Brandi, a golden retriever.
 David and Brandi were quite a paw-fect pair, and I fell for both of them hook, line and sinker.
 Brandi soon became a great protector of our three toddlers, even when they’d try to ride her like a pony.
 She had a great run until kidney disease struck.
 Then came Patti, an unruly but affectionate rescue golden ‘mix’ who loved with all her might.
 We were heartbroken when tragedy struck and she was gone.
-Then, we had Aspen, our full-figured, funny, sweet, gregarious snow-white Lab.
-She ruled our roost and brought so much joy and laughter into our home at the peak of our children’s lives and into their young adulthood.
-She lost her valiant battle with cancer last year, but not before teaching us so much.
+Then, we had Aspen, our full-figured, funny, sweet, gregarious snow-white lab.
+She ruled our roost and brought so much joy and laughter into our home at the peak of our children’s teenage years and into their young adulthood.
+She lost her valiant battle with cancer last year but not before teaching us so much.

 Living with a dog over these many years has helped me formulate many life lessons for myself and for my kids.
 Here are some of my favorites:

 Listen more, talk less.
 Your pet always appears to validate your feelings and be engrossed in your soliloquy.
 Likewise, sometimes the best advice is no advice.
 Be a sounding board and allow others to express their thoughts and ideas aloud.
 Venting is healthy!